orstavik/JoiEvents/docs/4_EventSequence/Pattern13_GrabTarget.md

 Native EventSequences make their decisions up front.
 For example, *before* the `touchstart` event begins to propagate, the value of the `touch-action` and `pointer-action` has already been fixed.
 Thus, it makes no difference to the *current* touch gesture if you for example set `touch-action: none` in a `touchstart` event listener: if `touch-action` did allow `scroll` before the `touchstart` event was dispatched, then the browser will not change that decision until the gesture ends with a `touchend`.

-Why make decisions up front :
+Why make decisions up front?

 1. By making decisions up front early in the initial event trigger function, an EventSequence can reduce its workload.
 By making a decision up-front, the EventSequence might
    1. avoid even registering secondary trigger event functions, and